-So, what did we just do here?
+So, what did I just do here?
 What’s that nomodeset thing?
 Let me explain it to you briefly.

-Normally, the video/graphics card were used after the X or any other display server was started.
-In other words, when you logged in to your system and see graphical user interface.
+Normally, the video/graphics cards were used after the X or any other display server was started.
+In other words, when you log in to your system and see a graphical user interface.

 But lately, the video mode settings were moved to the kernel.
-Among other benefits, it enables you to have a beautiful, high resolution boot splash screens.
+Among other benefits, it enables you to have beautiful, high-resolution boot splash screens.

 If you add the nomodeset parameter to the kernel, it instructs the kernel to load the video/graphics drivers after the display server is started.